 - Change the registered name at Companies House

-- Submit a standing data notification via our Connect system
+- Submit a firm details notification via our Connect system

-- For Appointed Representatives – instruct principal firm to submit a standing data notification via Connect
+- For Appointed Representatives – instruct principal firm to submit a firm details notification via Connect

 To change a trading name: